seanmcbroom/osu-collector-downloader/README.md

 # osu!Collector Downloader

-This program downloads beatmap collections from osu!Collector, simple as that.
+This program downloads beatmap collections from osu!Collector, it's as simple as that.

 Linux - Available ✔️